InternetOfUs/common-models-java/README.md

 This project is automatically deployed every time you create a tag on the repository.
 If you want you can manually deploy with the command `mvn deploy`, but before you must set the deploy token into the maven settings.
-The next steps explains how to do it.
+The next steps explain how to do it.

  * Go to [Github tokens](https://github.com/settings/tokens)
  * Generate new token, with the privilege __write:packages__.